• Skip to primary navigation

 patch holes and paint

-I use drywall mud for patching holes on small projects like this.
-It’s cheaper than wood putty, especially if you buy it in the drywall department NOT the paint department.
+I use drywall mud to patch holes on small projects like this.
+It’s cheaper than wood putty, especially if you buy it in the drywall department, not the paint department.
 Smile

 I mixed up diy chalky paint primer and applied a couple of coats.